 What is your plan?

 It seems obvious, but after 7 years of working with potential graduate students, I discovered that it is not so ussual.
 In short, before deciding if you should continue your education, it is important that you have a definite reason to pursue a degree.
 “I always wanted one,” is not a good reason.
 Most people who said this to me never completed their training program.
-There are two main reasons that they don’t finish… time and money.
+There are 2 main reasons that they don’t finish… time and money.
 In this article, we are going to focus on everyone’s favorite topic…money.